Sabbir1039/PricePulseTracker/README.md

 3. The system will:

     - Check prices every hour (configurable)
-    - Send alerts when prices drop below your threshold
+    - Send alerts when prices drop below given threshold
     - Log all data to Google Sheets

 ### File Structure